Full Rules and Regulations

 - Third violation: Immediate surrender of exhibit booth space, one-year suspension of exhibitor privileges and a fine of $20,000

-Smoking is not allowed in any public space of the Los Angeles Convention Center.
+Smoking is not allowed in any public space of the Austin Convention Center.
 This includes exhibit halls, ballrooms, rest rooms, lobbies, corridors and meeting rooms.